MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-3-Capital-Adequacy-Standards/subpart-E-RiskWeighted-Assets-Internal-RatingsBased-Advanced-Measurement-Approaches/subjectgroup-ECFR5e1089d5aa3045e-RiskWeighted-Assets-General-Credit-Risk/section-3.132.md

 (A) The VaR model must incorporate only changes in the counterparties' credit spreads, not changes in other risk factors.
 The VaR model does not need to capture jump-to-default risk;

-(B) A national bank or Federal savings association that qualifies to use the advanced CVA approach must include in that approach any immaterial OTC derivative portfolios for which it uses the current exposure methodology in paragraph (c) of this section according to paragraph (e)(6)(viii) of this section; and
+(B) A national bank or Federal savings association that qualifies to use the advanced CVA approach must include in that approach any immaterial OTC derivative portfolios for which it uses the standardized approach for counterparty credit risk methodology in paragraph (c) of this section according to paragraph (e)(6)(viii) of this section; and

 (C) A national bank or Federal savings association must have the systems capability to calculate the CVA capital requirement for a counterparty on a daily basis (but is not required to calculate the CVA capital requirement on a daily basis).